Rogue-1/HTB/Machines/Linux/Moderators.md

 Wget one of the logs.pdf files and upload it from the page.

 Then capture in burpsuite and edit out the pdf content with our own payload.

+Note: Be sure to change the pdf file type to something like shell.pdf.php and to leave the %PDF-1.5 to bypass the filter.
+Note2: Also be sure to rename the file if you fail since the files do not get overwritten or deleted.